spajus/hubot-control/README.md

 ## Installation

+- Run DB migrations with `rake db:migrate`
-- Run it like a regular Rails 4 app, i.e. with `rails s` or deploy with Unicorn, Thin or Passenger
+- Run it like a regular Rails 4 app.
+Try it out with `rails s`, run daemonized with `unicorn_rails -p <port> -D`.
 - Owner of rails app process must have write permissions to `#{Rails.root}/hubots` and `#{Rails.root}/scripts`, or just `#{Rails.root}`
 - It has no authorization mechanism yet, so make sure the URL is not accessible for public